cdapio/cdap/cdap-docs/developers-manual/source/testing/testing.rst

 Strategies in Testing Applications: Test Framework
 ==================================================

-CDAP comes with a convenient way to unit test your applications with CDAP’s *Test Framework.*
+CDAP comes with a convenient way to unit-test your applications with CDAP’s *Test Framework.*
-This framework lets you deploy an application, start, stop and monitor programs, access datasets to validate processing results, and retrieve metrics from the application.
+This framework lets you deploy an application; start, stop and monitor programs; access datasets to validate processing results; and retrieve metrics from the application.

 The base class for such tests is ``TestBase``, which is packaged separately from the API in its own artifact because it depends on the